-Hey Boomer.
+Hey, Boomer.
 There’s money to be made in index funds.
-And one of the richest men in the world agrees with me.
-Warren Buffett wants the money he’s leaving his wife is to be invested in index funds.
+And one of the richest men in the world thinks so too.
+Warren Buffett has instructed that 90% of the cash he bequests to his wife be invested in index funds.

-Why not leave her all his shares in Berkshire Hathaway, the magnificent company he founded?
+Why not leave her some shares in Berkshire Hathaway, the magnificent company he founded?
 He’s got a great business partner.
 He’s got great lieutenants.
 One of his sons is on the board.
 What gives?

 If you’ve read The Snowball, you know practically everything he does makes money.
 He must figure his wife will make money in index funds.